Do you need to influence up?

 Influencing others is a critical skill for anyone in a leadership position.
 You may influence peers, your team, vendors, customers, and, of course, executives.
 Although the foundations of influence apply to all audiences, the five tips below will help you influence executives.

-- Example 1: If you need them to make a decision, start by telling them you need a decision on X. Give them your recommendation and back it up with facts.
-Once you’ve made a solid case, ask them for their decision and let them know when you need it.
+Example 1: If you need them to make a decision, start by telling them you need a decision on X. Give them your recommendation, and back it up with facts.
+Once you’ve made a solid case, ask them for their decision, and let them know when you need it.

-2. Be concise.
+2. Be concise

-3. Make your points clear.
+3. Make your points clear

 Choppy delivery is often perceived as nerves, which can cause executives to lose confidence in your message.
 Don’t make the mistake so many others do and over-prepare for executives.
 When you do that, you’ll sound canned.
 They will likely disengage and then hammer you with questions to see if you really know what you’re talking about.
 Prepare enough so you know your points cold, but don’t memorize every word.

-5. Exude confidence.
+5. Exude confidence

 The more confident you look and sound, the more confident executives feel.
 When they feel confident, there are fewer questions and you are more likely to achieve your purpose.
 Make eye contact with even the most intimidating executive.
 Speak with a strong voice and eliminate fillers.
-Use good posture whether you’re sitting or standing to project more confidence.